Lambo916/Elev8-Analyzer/README.md

 ## License

-© 2025 YourBizGuru.com - All Rights Reserved
+© 2025 GrantGenie - All Rights Reserved

-## Support

-For support and questions, visit [YourBizGuru.com](https://yourbizguru.com)

 ---